klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 # caver.klay.KIP7 <a id="caver-klay-kip7"></a>

-The `caver.klay.KIP7` helps you handle a smart contract that implements KIP-7 as a JavaScript object on the Klaytn blockchain.
+The `caver.klay.KIP7` helps you easily handle a smart contract that implements KIP-7 as a JavaScript object on the Klaytn blockchain.

 The `caver.klay.KIP7` inherits [caver.klay.Contract](caver.klay.Contract.md) and implements the KIP-7 token contract.
 The properties are not changed and only the methods are implemented additionaly.
 This section describes only the additional implementations of the caver.klay.KIP7 for ease to use.